supahcraig/Creating_CDP_Environments/via_Ansible/CDP_AWS_via_Ansible.md

   ./quickstart.sh ~/cdp_ansible
   ```

   This will build the docker image, spin up a container from that image, and drop you into the shell for that container.
+It mounts the ~/cdp_ansible directory as a volume, which may have unexpected consequences if you want to spin up another one of these.
+I'm not sure it's ALL that valuable to preserve things in a volume for this use case; it may end up being easier to eliminate that.

 ---